 Be inspired by Neighbours Journal – a monthly e-newsletter featuring the latest news, articles and events from Tamarack’s Deepening Community Practice Area.

 This space is dedicated to illuminating and deepening ways to apply the principles and practices of Asset-Based Community Development (ABCD) and other strengths-based approaches to community change.

-In 2016, Tamarack’s Deepening Community Practice Area was chosen by renown community-builder and ABCD co-founder John McKnight, to serve as the home for Asset-Based Community Development (ABCD) Canada.
-John’s rationale for choosing Tamarack’s Deepening Community Practice Area as home for ABCD Canada, highlights the importance and uniqueness of our work.
-He says, “We have many programs focused on policy and institutions but too few focused on enabling citizens and associations to be producers in their neighborhoods.”
+In 2016, Tamarack Institute's Deepening Community Practice Area was chosen by renown community-builder and ABCD co-founder John McKnight, to serve as the home for ABCD Canada.
+John’s rationale for choosing Tamarack’s Deepening Community Practice Area as home for ABCD Canada highlights the importance and uniqueness of our work.
+He says, “we have many programs focused on policy and institutions but too few focused on enabling citizens and associations to be producers in their neighbourhoods.”

 ABCD’s emphasis on strengths, connections, citizen leadership and its recognition that individual gifts become powerful when they are connected together echoes deeply with our own practice and approach to community change.
 In our experience, communities that collaborate are more successful at addressing complex issues like poverty, equity, community safety and community well-being because they are able to harness the talents, knowledge and strengths of diverse perspectives.

 These nine ideas are the result of a design-thinking workshop to help citizens, organizations and governments to think about how they look at the assets that came from the pandemic and build them back better.

 As cities and communities start to look at recovery, how do we learn from what has happened and move forward in a better way?
 Many recovery models have been created to help the economy thrive or to reduce risk management and disaster.